sheeeev66/STAR-WARS-MOD/docs/index.md

 # Hey Welcome to the official site of the star wars mod!

-this website contains adds in order to fund the project.
+this website contains adds in order to fund the project. we may remove them in the future tho.

 **Download the Mod [here](https://sheeeev664.webnode.com/mods/)**